vertec-io/pl3xus/docs-site/content/docs/core/guides/hooks.md

 ---
 # Leptos Hooks Guide

-This guide covers all the reactive hooks provided by eventwork_client for building synchronized Leptos applications.
+This guide covers all the reactive hooks provided by pl3xus_client for building synchronized Leptos applications.

 ---

 ## Overview

-eventwork_client provides a suite of hooks that integrate with Leptos's reactive system.
+pl3xus_client provides a suite of hooks that integrate with Leptos's reactive system.
 These hooks:

 - **Automatically subscribe** to server data when components mount
 - **Reactively update** when the server sends changes